 - As with gifts, it may cause tension amongst family and community members.

 - In some countries, it is against the law to receive and send foreign currency.

 Yes, certainly!
-Many have visited their sponsored child(ren) and have stories of joy to share.
-See the changes you have made in your sponsored child’s life with your own eyes and experience a slice of their everyday life through a Child Sponsors Trip.
-However, please note that World Vision does not, under any circumstances, allow visits to the child’s residence or community that have not been coordinated by World Vision staff.
+Many have visited their sponsored children and have stories of joy to share.
+See the changes you have made in your sponsored child’s life with your own eyes and experience a slice of their everyday life through a Child Sponsors Trip organised by World Vision Singapore.
+World Vision organises a visit to each community once every few years.

 Unfortunately, World Vision does not facilitate bringing sponsored children to Singapore for visits.
 For a child who has been living in a very remote or rural area all his/her life, this can be a rude cultural shock, resulting in high levels of fear and uneasiness.
 Furthermore, readjustment to his/her own lifestyle after the visit can be difficult.

 Our focus is on helping your sponsored child thrive in the community he/she is a part of.
 As such, our priorities are dependent on keeping that community together and strengthening it.

 However, if you would like to spend time with your sponsored child, we encourage you to join our Child Sponsors Trip.

 We don’t encourage connecting with your sponsored child through social media.